 How to Fix Slow Charging or Wireless Charging on Galaxy Note 9

 Samsung’s Galaxy Note 9 has a massive 4,000 mAh battery that lasts longer than any other phone they’re released.
 It’s quite impressive, really.
 However, we’ve seen a few complaints about slow charging and random wireless charging issues.
 And if it’s getting hot while charging, use a case.

 Make sure you use the wall plug and cable provided in the box, as it supports the “Samsung Adaptive Fast Charging” standard that allows the phone to recharge so fast.
 Don’t use an old charger you have lying around the house or office.
 Additionally, you must use that same “Adaptive Fast Charge” wall plug with your wireless charger, otherwise, it’ll only get 5w of power and charge slow.
 This wall plug delivers more juice that allows wired and wireless to charge faster than usual.

 If you need extra fast chargers, we recommend buying one of these so you have more than one.

-The Galaxy Note 9 uses sensors on the front to keep the screen on while you’re looking at it.
+The phone uses sensors on the front to keep the screen on while you’re looking at it.
 Sadly this seems to interfere with the camera.
 Head to Settings > Advanced Features and turn off Smart Stay.
 We’re also hearing you can disable or turn off Bixby Vision inside the camera, which may improve performance, prevent lag, and stop some of the freezing issues.
 Samsung finally fixed this huge problem with the One UI update.
 Those still experiencing camera issues may want to consider a replacement device.